AayushSaxena08/SVM_Classifier/README.md

 ### Support Vectors

 Support vectors are the sample data points, which are closest to the hyperplane.
-These data points will define the separating line or hyperplane better by calculating margins.
+These data points will decide the orientation and position of the separating line or hyperplane better by calculating margins.

 ### Margin